Locman

-Locman Italy, founded on the Island of Elba in 1986 in the Tuscan archipelago, is an Italian company, which produces wristwatches.
+Locman Italy, is an Italian wristwatch and leather accessories manufacturing company.
 The name derives from the founding members’ initials, Locci and Mantovani.
+The company was founded on the Island of Elba in 1986 in the Tuscan archipelago.
 In 2006 Locman also founded SIO (the Italian School of Watchmaking) whose headquarters are in Marina di Campo.
 Locman watches are made of materials, such as titanium, carbon fiber and aluminum.

 History

 The founder of the company, Maxi, was born on the Tuscan island but spent his childhood and studied in Milan where his father was born and had a leather company.
 Inspired by this environment, in 1985 he began designing leather goods, first and foremost a leather strap.
 Together with his friend and partner Fulvio Locci, Marco went to Basel to introduce his strap to the companies taking part in the watchmaking fair.

 The brand was founded in 1996 by Mantovani, the same year he decided to return to the island of Elba.
 Even today, the design and production of Locman watches is still carried out entirely on the island.